discrete-notes/discrete-notes.github.io/_posts/2023-03-08-CNRS-application.md

 conference, but not attend the same sessions.
 It is difficult for them to ask very meaningful technical questions on your core topic.
-So they will probably ask questions about a topic that is in their area of expertise and related to your work, although not your specific area.
+So they will probably ask questions about a topic that is in their area of expertise and related to your work, although not to your specific area.
 You can try to imagine what these questions can be.

 If you are applying, good luck to you!
 Bon courage!